ghiscoding/excel-builder-vanilla/README.md

 - bump version to `v3.0.0` as a `major` release (_the original project version was in the `2.x` range._)
   - note that the changelog did not exists prior to `v3.0.0`

-The project now requires only 1 dependency which is [fflate](https://github.com/101arrowz/fflate).
+The project now requires only 1 small dependency which is [fflate](https://github.com/101arrowz/fflate).

 ### Summary